SamCH93/SimPaper/README.md

 1. The simulation results can be reproduced from scratch following the instructions [here](./reproduce-results/) or by running `make full-repro` in this directory.
 This includes the final simulation, the tweaked simulations considered in the manuscript and more.
+The script will produce a folder `./reproduce-results/manuscript/` in which the full manuscript `QRP.pdf` will be reproduced.

 2. The simulation results are saved, such that only the _analysis_ (ANOVAs) can be reproduced.
 To reproduce the results of the final and tweaked simulations, follow the instructions [here](./simulation/) or run `make partial-repro`.
    Due to the many conditions, running the ANOVAs takes about 2 hours on our server (64GB of RAM).
 R is likely to crash on a personal computer with 16GB of RAM.
+The script will reproduce the manuscript in `./reproduce-manuscript/QRP.pdf`.

-3. All figures are reproducible from the results obtained by running the ANOVAs in step 2.
-Figure 1 can be reproduced with `make figure-repro` in this directory.
-Figures for the simulations can be reproduced by following the instruction in the respective folders, as described in 1. and 2.
+3. Figure 1 can be reproduced with `make figure-repro` in this directory.
+The reproduced figure can be found in `./figure/ainet-results.pdf`.

 # Folder structure